Are you looking for writing prompts for middle school children?

-We have created this writing prompts for middle schoolers ( aged 11 – 15 years old).
+We have created these writing prompts for middle schoolers ( aged 11 – 15 years old).

 However, younger children can try them out as well.

-Before we dive straight to the writing prompts, let’s first understand why writing prompts are important for this age group.
+Before we dive straight into the writing prompts, let’s first understand why writing prompts are important for this age group.

 The importance of writing prompts for middle school:

-Many students at this age group have the ability to write on complex issues.
+Many students in this age group have the ability to write on complex issues.

 It is also crucial to build writing skills at this age to reinforce a positive writing habit.

-As children start writing they will learn how to put their thoughts into paper and how to explain ideas through words.
+As children start writing they will learn how to put their thoughts into paper and explain ideas through words.

-Dont forget….THE GROWTH MINDSET KIT aims at helping children realise how special they are.
+Dont forget….THE GROWTH MINDSET KIT aims at helping children realize how special they are.
 A great way to reconnect with children at home

 Here are fun writing prompts for middle school:

-1.If you found a treasure on the beach, what would you most likely to discover?
+1.If you found a treasure on the beach, what would you most likely discover?

-3. If you can create your own game, what would it be?
+3. What would it be if you could create your own game?
 Are they any rules for the game?